Richardaeld/Fat_Racoon_Kitchen/README.md

     + A basic guide to the current version of Werkzeug.
 + [World Wide Web Consortium (W3C)](https://www.w3.org/)
     + Used to understand basic standardization practices for web based apps.

 # Acknowledgements
++ Emily Eldridge for help with revising the grammar and flow of this README document.
++ Felipe Souza Alarcon for his suggestion of a recipe themed project, his help and guidance.